doxeylab/haploColor/README.md

 This is a greedy algorithm that still has some issues.

-+ For each sequence:
+- For each sequence:
-++ For its most common to least common colors:
+   - For its most common to least common colors
+     - Compute: density = # occurrences from min to max position / (max-min)
+     - If density > threshold
-+++ Assign that color to a block defined by its min to max position if its density is > a threshold
+     - Assign that color to a block from its min to max position

 ![](https://github.com/doxeylab/haploColor/raw/master/haploColor.png "haploColor visualization")